MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 According to the setup guide, the infrastructure scripts will automatically generate the information for the **SQLCluster** certificate, provided that the **SQLCluster** configuration is specified further down in the configuration template.
 Therefore, Contoso has left everything blank except the **ProtectTo** field.

-Because this isn't its first environment, Contoso has already registered the **OnpremLocalAgent** certificate against its Azure Active Directory (Azure AD) tenant and doesn't have to generate a new one.
+Because this isn't its first environment, Contoso has already registered the **OnpremLocalAgent** certificate against its Microsoft Entra tenant and doesn't have to generate a new one.
 Instead, they specify the thumbprint of the existing certificate and set the **generateADCSCert** attribute to **false**.

 Even though Contoso wants to use RSAT, RSAT should only be used with *sandbox* environments.
 Because they're specifying the configuration for their *production* environment, they've left the **disabled** attribute of the **RSAT** certificate set to **true**.